 There are several reasons as to why a person may not be eligible for HARP even though they have a Fannie Mae owned loan.
 One of the reasons why a person may not be eligible may be due to the fact that the loan's note date was not on the day of or before May 31, 2009.
 Confusion usually reigned as HARP 1.0 was unveiled.
 HARP 2.0 fixed several key points to make millions of people eligible for this critical mortgage lifeline.
 To be eligible for refinancing, you must qualify under certain conditions.

-Eligibility Requirements for Huntington HARP in West Virginia
+Eligibility Requirements for HARP

 - You must owe 80 percent or more than your home's value.

-- The note date of your loan must state that your loan was in fact closed on or before May 31, 2009. (your note date is the day the mortgage was closed)
+- The note date of your loan must state that your loan was in fact closed on or before May 31, 2009 (your note date is the day the mortgage was closed).

 - You must be current on your mortgage payments, no late payments within the last six months and no more than one 30 day late payment within the last year.

 - The home must be considered a primary residence, a 1 unit second home, 1-4 unit investment property.
 Condos, PUDs and manufactured homes may be eligible.

 With the most recent changes made, which was the closing date of a borrower's loan as opposed to the loan being owned or sold to Fannie Mae or Freddie Mac before May 31, 2009 this should help qualify more borrowers moving forward today.

 A borrowers note date should be located in the invoice of the final mortgage documents that you signed.